Skip to content

 Tunnels

-This page explains Pynchy's tunnel connectivity detection system.
-Understanding this helps you ensure your Pynchy instance is reachable remotely — for features like the TUI client, deploy webhooks, and any other HTTP-based access.
+Pynchy's tunnel connectivity detection system.
+Use this page to make sure your Pynchy instance is reachable remotely — for the TUI client, deploy webhooks, and other HTTP-based access.

 Tunnels are pluggable.
 The built-in plugin detects Tailscale, but alternative providers (Cloudflare Tunnel, WireGuard, etc.) can be added via plugins.